PeterHasitschka/eexcess_webgl_vis/README.md

-# eexcess_webgl_vis
+# WegGL-Visualization-Plugin
-WebGL Plugin for the EEXCESS Project
+## For the EEXCESS-Visualization-Widget-Dashboard

+Visualizing the search history collections or bookmark collections.